AstroMined/pygithub-mcp-server/docs/progress.md

   - [ ] Connection handling

 ## Current Status
 Core implementation completed and operational with synchronous operations.
 Package renamed and published to GitHub repository.
 Server successfully connects and processes MCP tool requests.
-Test suite has been significantly improved with all GitHubClient tests now passing and mock object implementations fixed.
-Recent improvements include proper attribute access patterns in mock classes, consistent property decorator usage, and resolved fixture dependencies.
+Test suite has been significantly improved with utils.py coverage increased to 95% and all GitHubClient tests now passing.
+Recent improvements include enhanced error handling, rate limit detection, and comprehensive parameter validation tests.
 All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
 Each tool follows established patterns for kwargs handling and object conversion.
-Focus now on improving test coverage further and preparing for PyPI publication.
+Focus now on improving coverage for remaining modules and preparing for PyPI publication.

 ### Priorities
 1. Prepare for PyPI publication
-2. Improve test coverage further
+2. Improve remaining module coverage
 3. Expand documentation with examples
 4. Add performance optimizations
 5. Integrate advanced features